 Having a great view from your windows is the pride of any homeowner – it can also be a joy to wake up and see the world in all its beautiful glory – but your windows can also be a source of resentment too, especially in the winter.
 Yes, our windows are important, but they are often made of thin glass that doesn’t properly protect your home from the unbearable cold outside.
 This is the reason why making sure your windows are insulated is so important.
 By sealing your windows, you may also learn how air sealing and insulation help cut winter heating bills, which is another added bonus.
 Here are five home window insulation tips for winter.

 - Add an extra curtain to your windows.
 If you already have curtains on your windows, but they don’t seem to be doing much, you may want to add another layer of curtains.
-When it comes down to it, adding another layer of curtains will make sure that the cold chill doesn’t make its way inside your home.
+When it comes down to it, adding another layer of curtains will make sure that the cold chill doesn’t make its way inside your home, as explained by Maverick Windows.
 The only problem with an extra layer of curtains is that it can be slightly expensive and you’ll probably have to take them down in the summer.
 However, they will certainly do the trick during the cold months.

 - Reseal the casings.
 When it comes down to it, your windows may simply need a new layer of caulking.
-Adding new caulk to your windows is easy and it can do a great job of insulating your windows.
+Adding new caulk to your windows is easy and it can do a great job of insulating your windows, if you want to be more inform just read more about it.
 Overtime, caulking can come lose and it can cause your windows to be less energy efficient.
 With a new layer of caulking, you will notice a marked difference.